Analysis | How to fix democracy: Move beyond the two-party system, experts say

 That illustration is a simplified example of how multi-member House districts might lead to more-representative outcomes.
 That is what happened in New Zealand, when the country’s voters adopted a proportional system after multiple elections in which the right-leaning National Party won a majority of seats in the House of Representatives despite losing the popular vote.

-But an interesting thing about multi-member districts, according to political scientists, is that it could usher in the end of two-party politics.
+But an interesting thing about multi-member districts, according to political scientists, is that they could usher in the end of two-party politics.

 Multiparty democracy